HTTP-RPC/Kilo/README.md

 }
 ```

-`CSVEncoder` could then be used to export the map values as CSV:
+`CSVEncoder` could then be used to export the results as CSV.
+The string values passed to the encoder's constructor represent the columns in the output document (as well as the map keys to which the columns correspond):

 ```
 CSVEncoder csvEncoder = new CSVEncoder(Arrays.asList("name", "days"));